electric-sql/electric/website/docs/api/http.md

 This can make data access instant and available offline, even without using a persistent local store.

-### Coalescing live requests
+### Collapsing live requests

 Once a client has requested the initial data for a shape, it switches into [live mode](#live-mode), using long polling to wait for new data.
 When new data arrives, the client reconnects to wait for more data, and so on.

-Most caching proxies and CDNs support a feature called [request coalescing](https://info.varnish-software.com/blog/two-minutes-tech-tuesdays-request-coalescing).
+Most caching proxies and CDNs support a feature called [request collapsing](https://info.varnish-software.com/blog/two-minutes-tech-tuesdays-request-coalescing) (sometimes also called request coalescing).
 This identifies requests to the same resource, queues them on a waiting list, and only sends a single request to the origin.

 <div style="width: 100%; max-width: 512px">
   <div class="embed-container">